pytchlang/pytch-tutorials/script-by-script-hello/tutorial.md

 For this example I've chosen the name "Snake" but really you could name it nearly anything you like.

+Notice that the line ends with a ":" marker.
+There is more to come in the definition of Snake, and this symbol is how we tell Pytch that there will be more to the Snake class.

 {{< commit create-snake-class >}}

 ## Adding a costume